Best Black Friday Apple TV deals

 Black Friday 2023: Best Apple TV 4K deals at Amazon and other retailers

 It’s only been on store shelves for a few weeks, so don’t expect to find massive discounts on the new Apple TV 4K.
-Amazon is selling the 64GB model for $125 and the 128GB model for $140, $4 and $10 off, respectively.
+Amazon is selling the 64GB model for $125 and the 128GB model for $140, a savings of $4 and $10, respectively.
 We expect to see some larger discounts in 2023, so keep checking the prices.